 We may ask you to provide:

-2. Current full UK photo-card driving licence or
+- Current UK photo-card driving licence

 If you cannot provide any of these, we will explain what documents we need.